Pre-Book/docs/docs/setup/playbooks/atlas.md

 Extract the AtlasOS ZIP file to the same folder as the preset.
 Do the same thing for the AME wizard ZIP file.

-Your preset folder should look something like this now:
+Your preset folder should look something like this now (albeit a bit different, this screenshot was made for 0.2):
 ![prebook-files-2](../../assets/prebook-files-2-light.png#only-light)
 ![prebook-files-2](../../assets/prebook-files-2.png#only-dark)